psse-cpu/se-1223-oop-fundamentals-slides/visibility-setters-getters.md

 ### Solution 01 drawbacks, continued

-And classes won't do validation will usually look like:
+Classes that won't do validation will usually look like:
 <small>Fearing that change of mind later on.</small>

 ```dart [2-10 | 12-20]